JoshAtDoorDash/DoorDashAPI-Kotlin-Sample/README.md

 It builds a token that is valid for 30 minutes.
 Please obtain a set of DoorDash Credentials (Developer ID, Key ID, and Signing Secret) in the [DoorDash Developer Portal](https://developer.doordash.com/portal/integration/drive/credentials) to use in the application.

-This application was built targeting Kotlin version [1.8.10](https://github.com/JetBrains/kotlin).
+This application was built targeting Kotlin version [1.8.10](https://github.com/JetBrains/kotlin) and the [Amazon Corretto 17](https://docs.aws.amazon.com/corretto/latest/corretto-17-ug/downloads-list.html) JDK.
 The code source and build files provided in this repository are samples and not intended for production, and are not supported.

 ## Running Sample